A stay at Feynan Ecolodge provides an immersion into Jordanian life. This was one of my favorite stops during my visit to Jordan.

 Scorpions are also dangerous - so much so that when a mother is breastfeeding, they take five or six scorpions and put them in the fire until they are ash, adding a tiny bit in the infant's mouth.
 This acts as a vaccine against the poison of scorpion bites.

 We learned the etiquette of visiting your neighbors - you can visit anytime, but you must clear your throat to let them know you've arrived.
 Take your shoes off and put them behind you.
 It's disrespectful to show the bottoms of your feet.

 Giving is important and always good, so take a gift.
 Be happy.
 Try to be as light as possible as a guest.
 I think that's good advice anywhere!

 Men make coffee for guests and they taste it first.
 We were told it is customary to only enjoy three cups of coffee with your host.
 The first cup is hospitable, the second cup is for the soul, and the third cup is for your mood.
 In so many words, I got the impression that a fourth cup is overstaying your welcome.

-This video was taken inside the Bedouin tent just for guests.
+The video you'll see in the corner was taken inside the Bedouin tent just for guests.
 The tent the Bedouin family lives in is right next door.
 We visited with another family later in the week, and they were staying at a spot near the mountains - kind of like their vacation spot.
 It was such a fascinating experience to be able to chat with these people and learn about the way they live.